tawebbcn/Cats-Facts/readme.md

 Finally, we should give the option to the user to remove multiple elements from the list.
 Please, can you add this functionality to the app?

-#### Itineration 4.Bonus.Bonus:
+#### Itineration 4.2.Bonus:

 Adding multiple cat facts is awesome, but we don't want them to be repeated.
 Can you make sure we don't add any repeated fact to the list??

 ## Time to practice!

 Thank you very much to take the time to make this world a little bit better and more cat-friendly!
-You can check the answer (except for the itineration 4.Bonus.Bonus) in the folder named solution.
+You can check the answer (except for the itineration 4.2.Bonus) in the folder named solution.

-And please, do not forget to play with the code! :rocket:
+And please, do not forget to play with the code! :rocket: :dizzi: